Subcamp: KZ Außenlager

-At the onset of war the SS increasingly employed concentration camp prisoners in armaments factories.
-In some cases the prisoners were accommodated in diverse, makeshift sleeping areas; in other cases the SS had them erect their own camp with watchtowers and fences.
+At the onset of war, the SS increasingly employed concentration camp prisoners in armaments factories.
+In some cases, the prisoners were accommodated in a hodge-podge of makeshift sleeping areas; in other cases, the SS forced them to erect the camp including the watchtowers and fences.
 Many such subcamps (KZ-Außenlager) were laid out in similar fashion to the concentration camps.
 There were also SS camp commanders (SS-Lagerführer) and prisoner functionaries such as the "camp senior" (Lagerältester) or "block senior" (Blockältester).

 Today the camps are known as subcamps (in German either as KZ-Außenlager or Nebenlager).
 Sometimes the colloquial abbreviation "KZ" is used, but this can also refer to a main camp.

 In the hierarchy of the Nazi camp system, subcamps were subordinated to a concentration camp that, for example, held the prisoner records and the death registers.
-Often the supply of food was poorer than that of the main camp, quite apart from the condition of the sanitary facilities or sleeping arrangements for the prisoners.
-In subsequent Nazi documents the subcamps are sometimes also referred to as works camps (Arbeitslager).
+Often the supply of food in subcamps was poorer than that of the main camp, quite apart from the condition of the sanitary facilities or sleeping arrangements for the prisoners.
+Since 1943, in Nazi documentation the Außenlager were often referred to as "Waffen-SS Work Camps" (Arbeitslager der Waffen-SS), especially in reference to subcamps that housed workforce for underground production facilities.
+The largest one of these was the Mittelbau-Dora concentration camp, a subcamp of Buchenwald, which itself spawned a large number of subcamps.